 - Percussion and flintlock firearms shall be forward of the yellow line and pointed downrange when a percussion cap is affixed or when the pan is charged.

 - Muzzle loading handguns shall use a loading stand or similar device during a Cease Fire.

 - This range is designated for the shooting of handguns and events approved by the AGC Trustees.

 - No shot shells may be fired on this range.

 - Firing from a prone or Creedmoor position is prohibited.

-- When metal frames are used only a single centered target is allowed.
+- When AGC metal frames are used only a single centered target is allowed.

-- Positions to the left of the orange overhead support pole are opened at the discretion of the Staff Range Safety officer on duty.
+- Positions to the left of the orange roof support pole (at lane 57) are opened at the discretion of the Staff Range Safety Officer on duty.

-- The permanent benches to the right of the range are for benchrest shooting only.
+- The 10 permanent benches on the far right of the Barnes range are for Benchrest shooting only.

-- In the benchrest only area, everyone must be behind the red zone while the line is hot.
+- In the Benchrest area, everyone must be behind the red zone while the line is hot.

 - An orange flag shall be displayed forward of the firing positions when the range is clear to go forward of firing line.

-- People may stay in the pits only if one person has been designated Match Director.
+- People may stay in the pits between ceasefires only during organized shoots under the control of a designated Match Director.

-- When using the AGC target frames the center of the target bulls cannot be less than 24 inches from the frame members.
+- When using the AGC target frames, the center of the target bulls cannot be less than 24 inches from the frame side members.

 - No slugs may be fired on this range.

 - Only shotguns firing a maximum powder load of 3 dram equivalent, shot size 7 1/2, 8 or 9 shot, and a maximum muzzle velocity of 1200 fps are allowed.